 Additionally, the Indianapolis Symphony Orchestra – which was founded in 1930 – performs at the Hilbert Circle Theatre on Monument Circle.

-Pro Tip: For an eccentric evening at the theater, go to White Rabbit Cabaret in the Fountain Square District.
+Pro Tip: For an eccentric evening, go to White Rabbit Cabaret in the Fountain Square District.

 #19 Appreciate Native American History at Eiteljorg Museum